neuroscout/neuroscout/docs/cli/singularity.md

 ## Saving data to disk

 `Singularity` typically automatically mounts host volumes to the container.
-This may differ between systems, so see the documentation for your HPC for more etails.
+This may differ between systems, so see the documentation for your HPC for more details.

 Thus, you can simplify modify `<outdir>` to a directory of your choice: